Is a holster that hangs from the belt that also attaches to the leg legal?

 What kind of holster am I required to use and how can I carry it?

 The law says clearly that openly carried handguns must be carried "in a shoulder or belt holster" that is "on or about the person."
-The law does not define what a "shoulder or belt holster" is, so this is largely left up for interpretation.
+The law does not define what a "shoulder or belt holster" is, so this is left up for your judgment.
 To ensure you don't violate the law, use either a holster specifically designed to be worn around or hung from the shoulder or one that is attached the belt in some way.

 Can I open carry using an inside the waistband (IWB) holster?